brenoHC/CAPSTONE/README.md

 # CAPSTONE
-collection of all my works in compressible flow for Capstone 22
+collection of all my works in compressible flow for Capstone Project